-Designed with a close eye on the international graduate job market, our MSc Management course allows you to convert to this subject area from another field and start an exciting career.
+Designed with a close eye on the international graduate job market, our Management MSc allows you to convert to this subject area from another field and start an exciting career.

-You’ll be exposed to the world of business practice and learn from real examples – and our excellent teaching and links with industry will give you an edge with employers.
-Sourced from prominent organisations, practitioners and scholars, our academic content reflects the latest internationally-renowned research being conducted at Surrey Business School.
+You’ll be exposed to the world of business practice and learn from real examples – and our excellent teaching and industry links will give you an edge with employers.
+Sourced from prominent organisations, practitioners and scholars, our academic content reflects the latest internationally renowned research conducted at Surrey Business School

 We are ranked in the top 10 for business and economics in the United Kingdom by the Times Higher Education World University Rankings 2020.